 LUXqed(17) \cite{Manohar:2016nzj,Manohar:2017eqh} has explored variations based on the A1 fit \cite{Bernauer:2013tpr} with all the world data involving electron scattering up to the year 2013.
-We show the A1 fits to the world polarized data and the unpolarized data in Fig.~\ref{fig:GEGM}(a) and (b), respectively.
+We show the A1 fits to the world polarized data and the unpolarized data in the upper pannel of Fig.~\ref{fig:GEGM}.
 We notice that the polarized fit include two-photon-exchange (TPE) corrections, while the unpolarized one does not.
-Corresponding ratios to the commonly-used single-parameter dipole prediction are shown in Fig.~\ref{fig:GEGM} (b-f); these ratios highlight the nontrivial $Q^2$ dependence of the realistic form factors, which can markedly differ from that of the simpler dipole ansatz.
+Corresponding ratios to the commonly-used single-parameter dipole prediction are shown in Fig.~\ref{fig:GEGM}, middle and lower panels; these ratios highlight the nontrivial $Q^2$ dependence of the realistic form factors, which can markedly differ from that of the simpler dipole ansatz.
 In addition, a more recent global fit of the unpolarized world cross-section data from Ye \emph{et al.}~in Ref.~\cite{Ye:2017gyb} similarly incorporated two-photon exchange corrections.
 We see that $G_E$ obtained in this fit agrees better with the A1 fit of polarized data, whereas $G_M$ agrees with the A1 unpolarized one.
-The corresponding elastic photon PDFs obtained with these different prescriptions are shown in Fig.~\ref{fig:elphoton}.
-We see that the fit of Ye \emph{et al.}~\cite{Ye:2017gyb} gives in a larger uncertainty band than that of A1, due to its large uncertainty in the low-$Q^2$ region.
-The central elastic photon of Ye agrees better with A1 unpolarized one at large $x$.
+The elastic photon PDF as obtained with these various prescriptions is shown in the panels of Fig.~\ref{fig:elphoton}.
+In particular, the corresponding electric and magnetic components of the elastic photon PDF are shown at $\mu\!=\!100$ GeV in the left panel of Fig.~\ref{fig:elphoton}.
+For reference, the full calculation of $x\gamma^\mathrm{el}(x)$ using the dipole parametrization of Eq.~(\ref{eq:dipole}) is also shown.
+We see that the electric contribution dominates the elastic photon in the low-$x$ region, while the magnetic one takes over at large $x$.